spicywebau/craft-odds-and-ends/README.md

 ### Roll Your Own
 A simple widget that lets you assign a template to load from your site templates folder.
 Go nuts.

-## Config variables

-### `openInstructionLinksInNewWindow`

-Default: `true`

-Set this to true to force all instruction links to open in new a window/tab.

 ## Miscellaneous

 ### Download File